-Transfer student mentors are undergraduate students who have successfully transferred to NIU and are interested in volunteering to mentor a new transfer student.
-As a mentor, you will help new transfer students navigate the campus and NIU’s resources.
-This experience will allow you to gain valuable volunteering and mentoring experience that will prepare you for future professional careers.
+Transfer student mentors are undergraduate students who have successfully transferred to NIU and are now volunteering to help others.
+As a mentor, you will assist new transfer students in navigating the campus and NIU’s resources, gaining valuable experience for your future career.

 To be eligible to become a graduate leader, you must have:

 A Graduate School cumulative GPA of 3.5 or higher.

 A demonstrated ability to communicate effectively with a class of first-year students.